Adapted from the CDC’s Website

 Although most people with COVID-19 get better within weeks of illness, some people experience post-COVID conditions.
 Post-COVID conditions are a wide range of new, returning, or ongoing health problems people can experience four or more weeks after first being infected with the virus that causes COVID-19.
 Even people who did not have COVID-19 symptoms in the days or weeks after they were infected can have post-COVID conditions.
 These conditions can have different types and combinations of health problems for different lengths of time.

 These post-COVID conditions may also be known as long COVID, long-haul COVID, post-acute COVID-19, long-term effects of COVID, or chronic COVID.

 Multiple vaccines are currently available in the United States under Emergency Use Authorization.
 Vaccines in the US are highly effective, including against the Delta variant.
 Low vaccination rates in many communities are driving the current rapid and large surge in cases associated with the Delta variant, which also increases the chances that even more concerning variants could emerge.

 Click here to learn more about Doctors Care’s efforts and to find a vaccine clinic near you.

 Why do some people with COVID-19 get sicker than others?

 As with all viruses, some people are more vulnerable than others.
-According to data from China, the most vulnerable people include those with heart disease, chronic lung disease (i.e. Asthma, COPD, etc.), diabetes and obesity.
+People who may get sicker than others include people with heart disease, chronic lung disease (i.e. Asthma, COPD, etc.), diabetes and obesity.